 Most people can freely enjoy eating eggs without any concern for inflammation.
 In fact, eggs can be anti-inflammatory, especially if you choose healthy pastured eggs.

 Interestingly, eating an egg per day reduced inflammation in people with Type 2 diabetes compared to a breakfast of oatmeal cooked with lactose-free milk in one research study.
-Egg consumption also decreased belly fat in people with diabetes according to this study: and belly fat is a major cause of harmful inflammation in the body.
+Egg consumption also decreases belly fat in people with diabetes according to this study: and belly fat is a major cause of harmful inflammation in the body.

 Another small study found that eating two boiled eggs a day improved the gut microbiome and did not cause an increase in any inflammatory compounds, including TMAO.
 Having a more diverse gut microbiome and beneficial bacteria helps dampen inflammation in the body.